-Nanollose supports the implementation of visionary agreements in key forest areas, such as the Canadian Boreal Forestsvi, Coastal Temperate Rainforests and Indonesia's and the world's Tropical Rainforests.
+NER supports the implementation of visionary agreements in key forest areas, such as the Canadian Boreal Forests^{vi}, Coastal Temperate Rainforests and Indonesia.
 We look to Canopy to identify opportunities to encourage existing and new initiatives that seek to protect the world's remaining ancient and endangered forests.

-Reduce our Carbon Footprint
+Reduced our Carbon Footprint

-Nanollose aims to reduce the company's greenhouse gas emissions and where possible will play a role in mitigating climate change by participating in initiatives that reduce the loss of carbon-rich forests (e.g. ancient old growth temperate rainforests and forests growing on peat lands) and by encouraging the development of products made with agricultural residue fibres and post-consumer recycled content.
+NER aims to reduce the company's own greenhouse gas emissions and where possible will play a role in mitigating climate change by participating in initiatives that reduce the loss of carbon-rich forests (e.g. ancient old growth temperate rainforests and forests growing on peat lands) and by encouraging the development of products made with agricultural residue fibres.